surban/openemc/README.md

 Examples are provided in the `devicetree` directory.
 Use `scripts/devicetree-build.sh` to build them and `scripts/devicetree-load.sh` to dynamically load a devicetree overlay into a running system.

+## Development and testing

+For development and testing, both the bootloader and main firmware can be flashed and executed directly by invoking

+    OPENEMC_BOARD=<BOARD_NAME> DEFMT_LOG=info cargo run --release -- --connect-under-reset

+from the respective directory.
+Set the environment variable `DEFMT_LOG` your desired log level.

 ## License